cloudtruth/config-catalyst/README.md

 This command will mount a subdir `files` from the current working directory to the container.
 Assuming your input file is in that dir, the processed files will be placed in that dir once processing has completed.

 ## Processing several files
-An example of how to orocess several .env files and create values for each environment
+An example of how to process several .env files and create values for each environment
 ```
 docker run --rm -v ${PWD}/files:/app/files cloudtruth/config-catalyst process-configs \
     -p myproj -t dotenv \